search the site

 - Think your computer has a virus or worm?
 Try our General Virus Removal Instructions.

-About ITS Technology Security Services
+About Technology Security Services

-The ITS Technology Security Services group (TSS) provides a wide variety of services to the general NYU community that help minimize the risk of a security incident.
+The Technology Security Services group (TSS) provides a wide variety of services to the general NYU community that help minimize the risk of a security incident.
 It is our mission to protect NYU's computer network and the data that is transmitted over it.
 TSS meets with NYU departments to discuss their security concerns, provides consultations on new projects, and educates University employees on how to safely and securely navigate NYU-NET resources.

 TSS keeps in close contact with outside security organizations, researches new trends and industry happenings, and collaborates in disseminating new information to the general community.
 TSS monitors newsgroups and mailing lists for any new vulnerabilities or outbreaks in order to inform and protect NYU users.
 We are constantly seeking ways to enhance our services and to educate ourselves so that we can further protect the NYU community.